This post is in partnership with the National Mango Board

 My new Mango Cauliflower Rice recipe is light, refreshing and filled with tremendous amounts of flavor.
 This is a healthy way to creatively enjoy a “rice” dish without the rice!
 Even better, since cauliflower is a vegetable, you can practice proper food combining and pair it with oh so delicious mangos!

 Did you know that mango is the most popular fruit in the world?
-The National Mango Board is a research & promotion organization committed to increasing the consumption of fresh mangos in the U.S. Since I love mangos so much, I’ve partnered with them to help them on their mission!
+The National Mango Board is a research and promotion organization committed to increasing the consumption of fresh mangos in the U.S. Since I love mangos so much, I’ve partnered with them to help them on their mission!

 Working with the National Mango Board, I’ve learned some amazing facts about mangos that may surprise you.
 But don’t worry Beauties, I won’t keep these secrets to myself. :) This way, you can be on top of your mango game when you’re making my Refreshing Mango Cauliflower Recipe for your friends and family!